ianks/ianks.github.io/_includes/personal.md

 First and foremost, I am an equal-oppurtunity creator.
-There is nothing I enjoy more than watching *something* be born from *nothing*.
+There is nothing I enjoy more than watching *something* come from *nothing*.
 If it involves the act of making, I've probably dabbled in it.

 I am passionate about [collaboratively building